tawandakasunzuma/ear-buzz-podcast/README.md

 ## 📝 Overview

-**Podcast App** is a React project built that enables users to:
+**Ear Buzz Podcast App** lets users:

 - 🔍 Browse, search, and filter podcast shows
-- 🔊 Play episodes with a **global audio player** that persists across pages
+- 🔊 Play episodes with a global audio player that persists across pages
-- ❤️ Mark episodes as **favourites** and view them on a dedicated page
+- ❤️ Mark episodes as favourites and view them on a dedicated page
-- 🎠 Discover new content via a **recommended shows carousel**
+- 🎠 Discover new content via a recommended shows carousel
-- 🌗 Switch between **light & dark themes**, with preference saved in `localStorage`
+- 🌗 Switch between light and dark themes, with preference saved in `localStorage`

+Designed for seamless navigation and responsive layouts.

 ---